tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 much more promising than non-SSA because we have removed (much of) the statefulness of it all.
 When can we re-use the result?

-Identifying instructions that have the same value is called *value numbering*.
+Identifying instructions that are known at compile-time to always produce same value is called *value numbering*.

 ## Eliminating common subexpressions